ghorsington/COM3D2.MaidFiddler/Installer/README.txt

 Changelog:

+* 1.0.4.4
+  - Fix overflow error in some properties
+* 1.0.4.3
+  - Fix certain maid properties not being handled correctly by the GUI
+  - Update English UI for 1.28
 * 1.0.4.2
   - Fix some UI elements for non-negative integers permitting negative values
   - Fix crashing when personality is changed to Ladylike (for real this time)